Lake Anna in Spotsylvania County, Virginia may be better known for water sports, but there’s a lot to love on dry land, like miles of hiking trails.

 We met up with the Turkey Run Trail once more and turned right to nearly close the loop, but not before encountering one more historic site.

-The final steps of this hike include the remains of a well that once supplied water to a steam-powered sawmill.
+The final steps include the remains of a well that once supplied water to a steam-powered sawmill.
 Just past the sign, turn right to return to the parking area.

-The 2.0-mile Railroad Ford Trail begins in front of the Visitor Center, which is steps from the main gravel parking area.
-It’s also steps from the main beach at Lake Anna.
+The 2.0-mile Railroad Ford Trail begins in front of the Visitor Center, which is steps from the main parking area.
+It’s also steps from the beach at Lake Anna.

 The loop trail begins as paved, guiding you past a wooden dock on the right.
 However, the hiking trail enters the woods to the right at the .1-mile mark.